-For all-ages fun, fantastic dining, and the best views in Lake Louise with no crowds and no effort, head to Lake Louise Summer Gondola.
+For all-ages fun, fantastic dining, and the best views in Lake Louise with no crowds, and larches in late Sepember, head to Lake Louise Summer Gondola.

 Lake Louise Ski Resort’s Summer Gondola is one of Banff National Park’s best-kept secrets.
-With stunning scenery, fantastic dining with an unparalleled view, awesome wildlife viewing opportunities, and tons of free parking, the whole family can enjoy an alpine adventure without any effort.
+With stunning scenery, fantastic dining with an unparalleled view, awesome wildlife viewing opportunities, larches in autumn, and free parking, the whole family can enjoy an alpine adventure without any effort.
 Soar to a height of 2,101 metres (6,893 feet) in a gondola or open-air chair, keeping an eye out for grizzlies that are often spotted on Whitehorn Mountain.

 From the top, snap a selfie with Mount Temple, Lake Louise, and Victoria Glacier in the background.
 After, attend an educational presentation on the Viewing Platform, visit the Wildlife Interpretive Centre, and savor a sumptuous lunch at Whitehorn Bistro.
 The bistro offers delicious alpine fare made with locally-sourced ingredients, Canadian craft beer, cocktails made with spirits from Alberta’s finest distilleries, and BC VQA wines – with panoramic views from the patio.